 Since I began kindergarten, I have been homeschooled by my mother.
 We received the curriculum from a school near Chicago, Illinois, and we sent the material back there for testing.
 Because of my high results in California Achievement Tests, I skipped 5th and 7th grades.
 I graduated from high school at age thirteen.
 I took three years of German in high school, and I had a year of private lessons with a German tutor afterwards.
 I still play the piano, take occasional ballroom dancing lessons, and take a weekly vocal lesson with my teacher of nine years.
-He moved back to his native Louisiana in 2014, so I have been taking lessons with him over Skype for almost four years now.
+He moved back to his native Louisiana in 2014, so I took lessons with him over Skype for four years.
 I now sing opera, oratories, art songs, arias, and folk songs in twenty-one languages.

 Throughout my whole life, my family has watched classic movies.
 I was never exposed to modern films, so I remained free from their influence.
 I believed that movies were wholesome and decent in the Golden Era because society was better.
 I thought that the moral decline in the late 1950s and 60s was just a product of the times.
 About two years ago, we began to be more interested in movies and culture from the 1930s.
 As I studied this period, I learned about the Motion Picture Production Code of 1930.
 I was fascinated, since it made everything clear.
 I had noticed that movies from the early 1930s were not as clean, but I figured that that was just something that had remained from the Roaring Twenties.
 Learning about the Production Code made everything clearer in my mind.
 I learned that the Code began to be really enforced in 1934, and that created an era of golden entertainment.
 As I learned more about the Code, the Production Code Administration, and Joseph I. Breen, the Code enforcer from 1934-1954, I realized that they were in complete agreement with all the standards we had always had for movies.
 We agreed that the Motion Picture Production Code should be brought back to Hollywood.
 In the summer of 2016, Rebekah and I wrote a research paper entitled The Production Code of 1930’s Impact on America.
 This paper encouraged us to start the Pure Entertainment Preservation Society (PEPS), an organization dedicated to bringing the Code back to Hollywood.
 We officially started PEPS on October 17, but the scope is bigger than bringing back the Code.
 The official goal of PEPS is to save the arts in America, and by that we mean that we also want to reform opera and ballet by encouraging traditional, decent productions throughout America.
 I have built and maintained the PEPS website since its formation.
 I have written the majority of the articles for it.
 I am the Public Relations Manager for the organization.

 In the beginning of 2018, I started taking an online travel writing course.
 I think that travel writing is a good way to earn some money to fund PEPS and pay for our travel expenses.
 My first article, The Zodiac: Gourmet In-Store Dining in San Diego, California, was published in Travel Post Monthly on April 2.
+My second article, “Hollywood History Among the Ruins,” awaits publication on the Fodor’s Travel website.
 I am constantly looking for more topics and opportunities for articles and publication.